Thomas Barwick Lloyd Baker: Life

 With the help of George Henry Bengough (1829-1865), Baker opened a school at Hardwicke in March 1852, the first inmates being three young London thieves.

 The school was at first little more than a labourer's cottage on a small farm on Baker's estate; by 1854 there were seventeen inmates.

 Bengough, a rich young squire, worked for two years as schoolmaster, living in the house.

 The first Reformatory Schools Act was passed in 1854, enabling courts to commit to these schools, and the treasury to contribute to their support.

 Many particulars of Baker's work are given by Professor von Holtzendorft, who made his acquaintance in 1861, and published a book which was translated by Rosa Gibhard under the title, An English Country Squire, as sketched at Hardwicke Castle.

 A collection of Baker's papers, contributed to newspapers or read at meetings of the Social Science Association, was after his death edited by Herbert Philips and Edmund Verney in 1889, under the title, War with Crime.

 This volume contains a reproduction of a portrait of Baker at Hardwicke Court, by G. Richmond, R.A., which was presented to Mrs. Baker by the managers of English reformatories.

 Most of Baker's work related to the prevention of crime, in youth and in age, and many of the reforms which he advocated have been carried into effect.

 He urged that crime was due to a form of mental disease, and that the forces against it must be carefully marshalled if success is to be attained.

 Sentences should be apportioned on a scientific principle, the amount to depend rather on the antecedents of the prisoner than on the heinousness of the particular crime.

 He thought that, in the interests alike of the criminal and the public, a sentence of imprisonment should be followed by a term of police supervision.

 He deprecated the erection out of the rates of expensive buildings for reformatories, and held that only confirmed offenders should be sent to such schools.

 Baker's health broke down in 1882, and after that year he took no active part in public affairs.

 He died at Hardwicke on 10 December 1886.

 Family

-In 1840, he married Mary, daughter of Nicholas Lewis Fenwick of Besford, Gorcestershire; they had two sons: Granville Edwin Lloyd Baker (born in 1841, high sheriff of Gloucestershire in 1898) and Henry Orde Lloyd Baker (born in 1842).
+In 1840, he married Mary, daughter of Nicholas Lewis Fenwick of Besford, Worcestershire; they had two sons: Granville Edwin Lloyd Baker (born in 1841, high sheriff of Gloucestershire in 1898) and Henry Orde Lloyd Baker (born in 1842).